groonga/groonga/doc/source/reference/commands/object_list.rst

      - The type of the table's value.
 See :ref:`object-list-return-value-range` for details.
    * - ``token_filters``
-     - The token filters of the table.See :ref:`object-list-return-value-token-filters` for details.
+     - The token filters of the table.
+See :ref:`object-list-return-value-token-filters` for details.

 .. _object-list-return-value-range: